 Some so-called bird experts scoff at this simple feeder calling it.
 “One step above throwing fistfuls of seed on the ground.”
 However, if the platform is small, doesn’t hold moisture, and is cleaned and refreshed often, it can be the center of your daily bird action.

-For details on placement and which birds are drawn to platform feeders see the Frequently Asked Questions later on this article.
+For details on placement and which birds are drawn to the platform, feeders see the Frequently Asked Questions later in this article.

 #3 Hopper Bird Feeder

 The House, Chalet or Hopper bird feeder can vary in size but can hold a ton of seed.
 I think of them as the perfect feeder to keep the local birds happy while we are away.
 If well constructed, a hopper feeder can keep the seed secure and dry.
 However, if the feed gets wet, it can quickly get moldy which the birds will sense and avoid.
 If they are not eating from your hopper bird feeder, check if the seed smells or has a slight fuzz which indicates mold has set in.
 Dump out the spoiled seed and wash with dish soap, rinse, dry, and refill with fresh birdseed.